-The Qingnangjing had a great influence on later writings on geomancy and landscape astrology, for instance, the Song period 宋 (960-1279) books Tiangyujing waizhuan 天玉經外傳 and Sishiba ju tu 四十八局圖 by Wu Kecheng 吳克成 and his son Wu Jingluan 吳景鸞, or the Song period text Yuchijing 玉尺經 by Liu Bingzhong 劉秉忠.
-It is, nevertheless, hard to say which parts are originals from the Tang period, and which were added later.
+The Qingnangjing had a great influence on later writings on geomancy and landscape astrology, for instance, the Song-period 宋 (960-1279) books Tiangyujing waizhuan 天玉經外傳 and Sishiba ju tu 四十八局圖 by Wu Kecheng 吳克成 and his son Wu Jingluan 吳景鸞 (d.
+1046), or the Yuchijing 玉尺經 by Liu Bingzhong 劉秉忠 (1216-1274).
+It is nevertheless hard to say which parts are originals from the Tang period, and which were added later.
 The concept of the couples fortune-misfortune (jixiong 吉凶), mischief-luck (huofu 禍福), prosperity-decline (rongru 榮辱), or valuable-worthless (guiqian 貴賤), used in geomancy, seem to be a younger invention.